FREQUENTLY ASKED QUESTIONS ABOUT TRAVELLING TO IRELAND IN MAY

 Day 7 – Depart from Dublin Airport.

 The best part?
-You won’t have to worry about where you’re going or sleeping, because your Nordic Visitor travel consultant will plan your trip and sort all the details before you arrive.
+You won’t have to worry about where you’re going or sleeping, because your Nordic Visitor travel consultant will plan your trip and take care of the details before you arrive.
 All you have to do is find flights to Ireland!

-We reserve your accommodation, rent a car for your trip, and can book activities to fill your days with more adventures.
+We reserve your accommodation, plan local transport for your trip, and can book activities to fill your days with more adventures.
 You’ll also have access to our 24/7 helpline should you need to call us at any point.

 Want to stay for a longer period of time?

-If you want to slow down the pace and take in more Irish attractions, we highly recommend extending your self-drive tour to at least 10 days.
+If you want to slow down the pace and take in more Irish attractions, we highly recommend extending your trip to at least 10 days.

 With our flexible itineraries, it’s easy to start planning your tour!
-Pick the amount of time you want to stay in Dublin and then decide how many days you want to spend driving around the island.
+Pick the amount of time you want to stay in Dublin and then decide how many days you want to spend discovering the island.

 The possibilities are endless when visiting Ireland.
 With 10 days or more, you could enjoy a more in-depth travel experience.
-Pop into Northern Ireland for a complete tour of the island, exploring the Giant’s Causeway, Belfast and Antrim Coast.
+This could mean visiting Northern Ireland, where you can explore the Giant’s Causeway, Belfast and Antrim Coast.

 Are you interested in exploring Scotland too?

-Combine your Ireland tour with a road trip around Scotland for an epic Celtic itinerary.
-We recommend a minimum of 10 days for this, so you can have enough time to get a taste of both countries.
+Combine a tour of Ireland with time in Scotland for an epic Celtic itinerary.
+We recommend a minimum of 10 days for this, so you have enough time to get a taste of both countries.

-Spend the first 4 to 10 days driving around the rugged Highlands and islands of Scotland.
-Then follow that up with another road trip around Ireland to take in all the jaw-dropping coastal landscapes and historic landmarks.
+Spend the first 4 to 10 days exploring the rugged Highlands and islands of Scotland.
+Then follow that up with a trip around Ireland to take in all the jaw-dropping coastal landscapes and historic landmarks.

-As tour operators specialising in both these fantastic destinations, we can offer tailor-made itineraries that combine the best of both.
+As tour operators specialising in both of these unforgettable destinations, we offer itineraries that combine the two.

 Scotland is a great destination to complement a tour to Ireland.
 Their cultures and history are so closely linked and you’ll be able to meet the locals and get immersed in both.